Off Grid Living: Costs, Considerations and Preparation

 For example, most counties don’t allow people to live in tents, yurts, or RVs for more than a few weeks of the year (yes, even on your own land!).

 This goes back to what I mentioned before about it being illegal to live off-grid on some land.
-Before buying any land, make sure you carefully research local laws to be sure you can legally build the type of home you want.
+Before buying any land, carefully research local laws to be sure you can legally build the type of home you want.

 Cost of Building an Off-Grid Home

 The cheapest options for an off-grid home are used RVs and shipping containers.
 You can get one for $2,000 to $5,000.
-A-frame homes are also inexpensive and can cost as little as $3,500 to build.
-Log cabins are more comfortable, relatively affordable, and there are even DIY kits you can buy for approximately $25,000 to $50,000.
+A-frame homes are inexpensive and can cost as little as $3,500.
+Log cabins are more comfortable and relatively affordable, and there are even DIY kits you can buy for approximately $25,000 to $50,000.

 Surprisingly, straw bale homes and other alternative building materials can be expensive, mainly because of the complex permitting requirements in many areas.
 You might spend $90,000 on a straw bale home.
 But I read of one man who built his own for $10,000 with everything installed.

-Tiny homes and other pre-fab homes are becoming more popular, and there are a lot of options.
+Tiny homes and other pre-fab homes are becoming more popular, and many options exist.
 Some of these are designed with off-grid living in mind.
-The prices start at around $25,000 for a basic off-grid tiny home to $350,000 for the ZeroHouse, which includes solar, built-in compost toilet, and other high-tech off-grid systems.
+The prices start at around $25,000 for a basic off-grid tiny home to $350,000 for the ZeroHouse, which includes solar, a built-in compost toilet, and other high-tech off-grid systems.

 Also read: